Please rate topic.

 Select Answer to see Preferred Response

 A 45-year-old carpenter sustained a table saw injury to his right hand while at work earlier today.
 Evaluation in the Emergency Department reveals the defect depicted in Figure A. An island volar advancement flap was selected for wound closure.
-This method of thumb reconstruction is best indicated for which of the following sized defects?
+What is the largest defect that could be covered with this technique?

 less than 1 cm